ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/restrictfilefolder.md

-# Magento 2 IP Restrict File/Folder
+# Magento 2 Restrict File/Folder

 This guide is to show you how you can restrict a file or folder within your document root using Nginx.